 Decided that attending college is right for you?
 We have tons of free resources and support along every step of the college application process– from researching schools and beginning your applications to registering for classes and completing financial aid forms.

 Earn and learn

 An apprenticeship is a career pathway that allows someone to gain on-the-job training, paid work experience, classroom instruction, and a nationally-recognized credential within their industry.
 Apprenticeship programs can open doors to hundreds of occupations, often in fast-growing and emerging industries.
 Some common occupations with apprenticeships include:

 - Medical Assistants

 AmeriCorps is a national service program that hires and places workers across the country to address critical community needs, such as increasing academic achievement, mentoring youth, fighting poverty, sustaining national parks, and preparing for natural disasters.
 There are many benefits to serving through AmeriCorps, such as:

-- Receiving an allowance
+- Receiving a living allowance or stipend

 - Receiving an education award to pay for college, trade school expenses, or to repay student loans

 - Professional development and training

 - Health benefit options